xjjak/LapCal/README.md

 ![General concept](./Documentation/lapcal-concept-handdrawn.png)

-Building gloves that enable typing like on a 34-key keyboard without an actual physical keyboard using IMUs and machine learning.
+Building gloves that enable typing on a 34-key keyboard without an actual physical keyboard using IMUs and machine learning.

 This work is licensed under a